What is Seasonal Marketing?

 One thing is clear about the retail fashion industry — it’s absolutely huge.
 Worldwide, annual revenue stands at $2.5 trillion.
 But it’s not all smooth sailing.
 The industry is plagued with overproduction — 30 to 40% every season — which makes it incredibly competitive.
 Plus, the industry is moving away from the traditional spring/summer, winter/fall dual season concept in favor of a more economically viable, on-demand supply.
 Retail apparel brands are under constant, ever-increasing pressure to make their mark and make their sales targets.

-Here are several of the latest creative trends in advertising that apparel brands can use to get in focus and stay competitive.
+Here are seven of the latest creative trends in advertising clothing brands.

 In the overcrowded fashion industry, staying visible is one of the most important keys to success.
 Not every brand can be a Nike or Gucci.
 However, every apparel retailer can work on building their unique brand identity and making it a formidable presence in all their ads and marketing activities.

 Take direct-to-consumer (D2C) fashion retailer, Reformation.
 Self-styled as the clothing brand for people who want to be both eco-conscious and well-dressed, the company distances itself from fast fashion and creates a brand attitude centered around sustainability.
 For example, in a cheeky spin on its famous tagline, “Being naked is the #1 sustainable option.
 We’re #2,” Reformation invited its Facebook followers to submit “almost nude” photos.

 In all brand ads and visual promotions, Reformation keeps it simple and brazen, yet feminine and totally focused on its eco-savior message.
 It’s not just about fashion — it’s all about the brand.